 Focuses on mathematical models of the earth, survey astronomy, the earth’s gravity field, and coordinate systems, and geodetic reference framework.
 Important skills developed in this course include coordinate and datums transformations, map projections, astronomic observation, geodetic computations, surveying network design, and geodetic control survey.
-Prerequisites: MTH 1125.
+Prerequisites: MTH 1125 or instructor approval.

 Explores several models used to compute runoff estimates based on particular rainfall events.
 Course topics are the hydrologic cycle, rainfall intensity, runoff models, hydrographs, storm sewer design, culvert design, open channel flows, watershed delineation, water detention and retention structures, and onsite sewage disposal systems.